farzadtaherzade/bettter-chat/README.md

 # bettter-chat
-this chat made by socket.io and express js and later i will add database to project
+this chat made by socket.io and express js and redis for database